nasa/content-guide/_pages/content-types/urls-and-filenames.md

 ones. `summary-of-pay-gap-findings.pdf` is better than `paygap.pdf` or `smmrypgpfnds.pdf`.

-If the file content is based on a date or time, include that: the 1998 report for an organization should have `1998` in the filename, a February issue of a magazine should have the year and the month, and a PDF of a daily newspaper should have year, month, and date.
+If the file content is based on a date or time, include that; the 1998 report for an organization should have `1998` in the filename, a February issue of a magazine should have the year and the month, and a PDF of a daily newspaper should have year, month, and date.
 When